schmiegelow/scala-cookbook/README.md

 scala-cookbook
 ==============

-A collection of small recipes of scala utility classes
+A collection of small recipes and scala utility classes, as well as java classes using traditional frameworks to interact with scala.

 Kafka load gen